Complete Beginners Guide to Different Types of Wine

 Since wine appreciation is a true blend of culinary art and science, a wonderful way to expand your knowledge of various types of wine is to sign up for a virtual wine tasting.

-Each live tasting is helmed by a world-class chef or sommelier, giving you expert insight into flavor notes and varietal nuance.
+Each live tasting is helmed by a world-class chef or sommelier, giving you expert insight into how to taste wine: exploring flavor notes, varietal nuance and even how to hold a wine glass.
 Plus, you’ll learn all about different international wines, food pairings, the viticulture process and more.
 If you need a little guidance getting started in your exploration of all things wine, a virtual wine tasting is a perfect way to dive in.

 The flavors and colors of red wine come from pigments in the skin of the grapes used rather than the juice.
 Different types of red wine create an exciting spectrum of flavor profiles ranging from earthy, flowery and even coffee-like to more fruit-flavored notes of berries, cherries and plums.
 These types of wine are best paired with red meat dishes, whether it’s steak, burgers or filet.